santiagons/docker-archiva/README.md

 # xetusoss/archiva

 An Apache Archiva image for simple standalone deployments.
+Based on Alpine Linux.

 ---